whitfin/aws-ecr-proxy/README.md

 | PROXY_SSL_KEY           | The path to the TLS key to use when enabling SSL traffic                    | None             | No                                         |
 | PROXY_SSL_CERTIFICATE   | The path to the TLS certificate to use when enabling SSL traffic            | None             | No                                         |

+If you wish to customize the `http` segment of the nginx configuration, you can do so by storing files inside `/usr/local/openresty/nginx/conf`.
+Files must be named based on the following patterns (in subdirectories as necessary):

+* `http/{name}.conf`
+  * Loaded inside the `http` nginx block
+* `server/{name}.conf`
+  * Loaded inside the `server` nginx block.

+These configurations will be loaded automatically by nginx on startup, allowing you to configure log formats, payload sizes, etc. based on your desired deployment.

 ## Namespace Exclusion

 It's possible you have many images in AWS ECR, and you only wish to proxy through